Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

    ncn-m002
    ```

-    * If the node returned is not the one being removed, proceed to the step which [removes the node from the Kubenertes cluster](#remove-the-node-from-the-kubernetes-cluster) and skip the substeps here.
+    * If the node returned is not the one being removed, proceed to the step which [removes the node from the Kubernetes cluster](#remove-the-node-from-the-kubernetes-cluster) and skip the substeps here.

 1. Reconfigure the Boot Script Service \(BSS\) to point to a new first master node.